adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 ## 4. Navigation and data loss

-Browsers normally provide the `beforeunload` event which allows the application to warn against losing unsaved changes.

-The application would need to provide this functionality, before any routing takes place.
+Browsers normally provide the *beforeunload* event which allows the application to warn against losing unsaved changes.
+The application will need to provide this functionality, before any routing takes place.

 ## 5. Search engine optimisation

 Some SPAs don't require SEO.
-For those that do, whilst there are solutions, they aren't easy or effortless [[3](#ref3)].
+For those that do, whilst there are solutions, they aren't simple [[3](#ref3)].

 ## 6. Navigation and loading CSS &amp; JS